sdras/awesome-actions/ideas.md

 - Twitter Action - Tweet out content
 - Iteration Manager - When issues are added to a milestone, add to an iteration plan issue in the repo automatically.
 - Issue Reproducer - Set up infrastructure to try reproducing code workflows to try verifying bugs
-- VSCE action - action to use vscode-vsce to automate deployment of VS Code extensions.
 - Image optimizer - When PRs are opened with static image assets, optimize them before merging
 - Puppeteer swarm - Spin up various instances Puppeteer with different viewports and take screenshots to see previews of websites
 - Lighthouse action - Setup Lighthouse tool to run website audits in CI (Not allow merges / deploys to production environments if lighthouse score drops)